chancehudson/canon/README.md

 You may choose to deploy a new instance of Canon with a different epoch length.
 In order to do this, take the following steps:

 1. change `./packages/contracts/contracts/Canon.sol:87` to the desired time length (ex: 1 hour = `unirep.attesterSignUp(60 * 60)`)
-2. in director `./packages/contracts/` run `yarn deploy-arb` to deploy a new version of the contract to arbitrum goerli
+2. in directory `./packages/contracts/` run `yarn && yarn deploy-arb` to install dependencies and deploy a new version of the contract to arbitrum goerli
 3. update `CANON_ADDRESS` in `./packages/frontend/src/config.js`
 4. update `CANON_ADDRESS` in `./packages/relay/src/config.mjs`